 There are currently six different versions of the GripMaster available, offering various tensions.
 They range from the XX-Light, through X-Light, Light, Medium, Heavy and X-Heavy.
 Those used to lighter synth/organ keys may get on well with the X-Light or Light versions, while the Medium or Heavy versions are ideal for pianists working on acoustic and digital pianos with heavier weighted keys.
 The X-Heavy may be overkill for any pianist.

-The GripMaster range is safe and great value for money, typically retailing for around the $15 mark, but often available for less.
+The GripMaster range is safe and great value for money, typically retailing for around the $15 mark each, but often available for less, or also in bundles.

 Reviews of the GripMaster range are generally positive.
 It’s definitely important to treat this form of exercise as seriously as any other, starting slowly with lighter, less repetitious exercises and building up as your strength increases.